chainaim3003/midstream/submission/SUBMISSION.md

 Most other approaches to "is this agent trustworthy" rely on **selection based on previous history** — reputation scores, capability badges, prior on-chain behavior.
 These are signals derived from *other people's* needs and experiences, possibly in entirely different domains.
 A high reputation tells you the agent has performed well for someone else, on something else.
 It does **not** guarantee it will work for *your* prompt, on *your* task, right now.
 Reputation also updates after the fact, so the next buyer benefits from your loss; you still paid for the bad run.

-Midstream's mid-stream cutoff is **observed quality of the actual generation in front of you**, evaluated against *your* prompt, by *your* oracle, at the only moment when withholding payment is still possible — between chunks.
+Midstream's mid-stream cutoff is **observed quality of the actual generation in front of you**, evaluated against *your* prompt, by *your* harness, at the only moment when withholding payment is still possible — between chunks.
+This is **harness engineering done during generation**: not pre-flight (prompt design), not post-hoc (response evaluation, retry, reputation update), but mid-flight course correction.
 Selection and reputation are useful primitives in their own right, but neither protects a buyer once generation has started.
 Midstream does.

 ---

 ## What's next (post-hackathon)

-The same payment + oracle architecture maps to:
+The same payment + harness architecture maps to:

-- **Code generation** with `tsc` + `node --test` as a deterministic oracle (already implemented in `client/quality/code-monitor.ts`).
+- **Code generation** with `tsc` + `node --test` as the deterministic harness (already implemented in `client/quality/code-monitor.ts`).
-- **Image batches** with CLIP similarity as a semi-deterministic oracle.
+- **Image batches** with CLIP similarity as a semi-deterministic harness.
-- **Streaming voice agents** with ASR confidence + intent classification as the oracle.
+- **Streaming voice agents** with ASR confidence + intent classification as the harness.
-- **Browser agents** with DOM-diff after each action as the oracle.
+- **Browser agents** with DOM-diff after each action as the harness.

 For each, the payment layer is identical — one EIP-712 authorization per paid unit, batched on-chain via Gateway.
-The oracle is where the use-case knowledge lives.
-This is the generalization Circle's Nanopayments product enables: not "cheap payments" but a **pricing primitive** for buyer-defined quality.
+The harness is where the use-case knowledge lives.
+This is the generalization Circle's Nanopayments product enables: not "cheap payments" but a **pricing primitive for buyer-defined, real-time-observed quality** — with course correction in the loop.